khichinho/PCA-SVD/README.md

-# PCA-SVD
+# col380_lab3_suite

-Problem Statement: Implement Principal Component Analysis with Singular Vector Decomposition
+Problem Statement: Implement Principal Component Analysis with Singular Vector Decomposition in CUDA

 ## Directories and files
 `testcase/`: contains python script `gen_testcase.py` for sample testcase generation
-`lab2_io.h` and `lab2_io.c`: functions to read matrix from file and check the correctness of the result
+`lab3_io.h` and `lab3_io.cu`: functions to read matrix from file and check the correctness of the result
-`main_omp.c`: function `main()`
+`main_cuda.cu`: function `main()`
-`lab2_omp.h`: header file for the functions to be implemented
+`lab3_cuda.h`: header file for the functions to be implemented
-`lab2_omp.c`: implement the functions in this file
+`lab3_cuda.cu`: implement the function in this file
 Refer to respective files for furthur details.
 **Do not change the directory structure and prototype of functions.**

 ## Building and Executing
 ```
-g++ -fopenmp -lm lab2_io.c lab2_omp.c main_omp.c -o pca
+nvcc -lm main_cuda.cu lab3_cuda.cu lab3_io.cu -o pca
 ```
 #### Command Line Arguments
 The program takes two command line arguments:
 - arg1: input filename (consist M, N and D)
 - arg2: retention (percentage of information to be retained by PCA)

 Note that the retention percentage is integer.
-Please refer to `main_omp.c` for more details.
+Please refer to `main_cuda.cu` for more details.
 To run the program:
 ```
 ./pca <input filename> <retention>